 A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

-To be fair, the first time I visited Costa Rica I was traveling from Nicaragua through to Panama and I basically spent two days in Alajuela, a suburb outside San Jose and remember thinking the gallo pinto was different than Nicaragua but that was about it.
+To be fair, the first time I visited Costa Rica I was traveling from Nicaragua through to Panama.
+I basically spent two days in Alajuela, a suburb outside San Jose.
+I remember thinking the gallo pinto was different than Nicaragua but that was about it.

 She had visited northern Costa Rica and had done the typical eco-adventure rainforest thing.
 We wanted to see what was beyond the typical tourism so we chose to visit southern Costa Rica.